bozso/orb_prop/README.md

 ## Input of the integrator

 Prameter file should look like this:
-t0      t0 time
-step    # of seconds in a section
-day     # of days to propagate
-name    name of output files
-inital conditions x, y, z, vx, vy, vz separated by spaces
+step day model
+orbital elements

 ## Currently working on:
 * gravitational acceleration determined from numerical derivation of the potential
+* run_rk78.m reading inital conditions from orbit element sets

 ## History
+* 2015-10-30: Implenetation of get_ics.m in run_rk78.m has begun, now working on adding
+functionality to the script that will read inital conditions from orbital element sets
-* 2015-10-29: Added gt_ics.m script that takes an orbital element set and extracts the inital conditions from it (positin and velicity vector)
+* 2015-10-29: Added get_ics.m script that takes an orbital element set and extracts the inital conditions from it (positin and velicity vector)